Financial-Times/origami/README.md

 </div>
 ```

 Teasers support a wide array of [elements](#supported-elements) and can be customised using several [themes](#themes) and should be used as required.
-For a full list of examples including example markup, see the [o-teaser in the Registry](http://registry.origami.ft.com/components/o-teaser).
+For a full list of examples including example markup, see [o-teaser in the Registry](http://registry.origami.ft.com/components/o-teaser).

 #### Images